ccverak/carloscastellanos.dev/content/posts/2017-11-25-growing-as-a-software-engineer.md

 Please let’s stop doing this if you are, because is 💩, it doesn’t make you look smart.
 My reaction is 😠😱😡.

-If you don’t get why this is wrong, double-read it or do some research to understand why a criticism to this mis-leading sometimes discriminant comments is required, this causing an enormous PAIN in communities nowadays.
+If you don’t get why this is wrong, double-read it or do some research to understand why a criticism to this mis-leading sometimes discriminant comments is required, this is causing an enormous PAIN in communities nowadays.

 How we can prevent this to become the de-facto discussion points between colleagues from different communities of the field?
 Hard to tell but definitely, starting points are: